JHenzi/MarketGPT/README.md

 ## Known Issues/Bugs

-The Market Report is not outputing anything!
+~~The Market Report is not outputing anything!
 There is a key error when we add a where. clause for today's date.
 Removing it still doesn't generate a file.
-Unsure when and how this broke but worth refactoring the entire code here.
+Unsure when and how this broke but worth refactoring the entire code here.~~

-- [ ] Fix Market Report Generation Function
+- [x] Fix Market Report Generation Function

 ~~We need a "/" route.~~

+- [x] Add "/" route

 ---